Docs menutap to expand

 Option 3: A structured questionnaire that looks like a chat

 What Wave does.
-Under the surface there's a list of facts Wave needs before it can price the work correctly — per loss category, per room.
-The chat asks for those facts, one at a time, in the order that's most useful — but the experience feels like a conversation, not a form.
+Under the surface there's a list of facts Wave needs before it can price the work correctly, per loss category, per room.
+The chat asks for those facts one at a time, and some questions offer tap-to-answer chips so the common answers are one touch.
+The experience feels like a conversation, not a form.

 Why this wins

 • You always know when you're done.
-When the questionnaire is complete, the estimate is complete.
+When the questions are answered, the estimate is complete.
 No guessing at completeness.

 • No "forgotten" line items.
 If Wave needs a fact before it can price the work, Wave asks for it.
 You can't accidentally skip PPE, containment, or documentation.

 • Defensive bidding works.
-Because Wave knows what category and class it's working with, it can apply the defensive bidding rules — adding line items an experienced estimator would have added.
+Because Wave knows what category it's working with, it can apply the defensive bidding rules, adding line items an experienced estimator would have added.

 • Fast on a phone.
 Voice-to-text dictation plus short, single-purpose questions is the most efficient interface for capturing a loss in the field.

 • Auditable.
-Every line item traces back to the question Wave asked and the answer you gave.
+Every line item traces back to what Wave asked and what you answered.
 When a carrier challenges a number, you have receipts.

 What this means for you

-You don't have to memorize what a complete estimate looks like — Wave does.
+You don't have to memorize what a complete estimate looks like; Wave does.
 Your job is to describe what you see.
 Wave's job is to make sure nothing important is missed.
+And when the questions are done, you can keep chatting to change anything.